 - What is the parking situation?
 LA is turning into New York in this respect.
 As the city fills up, free parking spots become increasingly difficult to find.
 Great parking is a major plus.

 - Be sure to visit the neighborhood you’re planning to move into at night as well as during the day.
 Some areas have a totally different feeling when the sun goes down; for instance, they might become a little shady, derelict, or potentially dangerous.

 - If you have children, consider the public schools in the area.
 How do they rank?
 Are there any well-rated magnet schools in the neighborhood?

-- If you walk or jog regularly, is this an area that lends itself to those pastimes?
-Are there well-paved sidewalks, and is the terrain easy to cover on foot?
+- If you walk or jog regularly, are there well-paved sidewalks, and is the terrain easy to cover on foot?

 - Where do most of the people you know live?
-It’s nice to make new friends, of course, but if you’re new in town and the few friends you have are all the way across the city, it could be challenging.
+It’s nice to make new friends, of course, but if you’re new in town and the few friends you have are all the way across the city, it could be challenging to remain in touch.